itsallconnected/truecolors-v2/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to Mastodon 🐘
+Thank you for considering contributing to Truecolors 🐘

 You can contribute in the following ways:

 - Finding and reporting bugs
-- Translating the Mastodon interface into various languages
+- Translating the Truecolors interface into various languages
-- Contributing code to Mastodon by fixing bugs or implementing features
+- Contributing code to Truecolors by fixing bugs or implementing features
 - Improving the documentation

 Please review the org-level [contribution guidelines] for high-level acceptance